This blog post was written in March of 2020 and has since been edited to reflect new updates and information.

 Cancelling your wedding due to Coronavirus

 We know that logistically not everyone who has to postpone due to the coronavirus will be able to immediately reschedule their wedding.
 This pandemic is affecting everyone on so many levels and we recognize that there are many reasons why cancelling might be the right option for you.
-Should you choose to cancel your wedding due to Covid-19, you will have access to your funds as a credit with us through 2021.
+Should you choose to cancel your wedding due to Covid-19, you will have access to your funds as a credit with us for 12 months after cancellation.

 What happens if we decide to elope in lieu of the big wedding?